PaddlePaddle/PARL/docs/getting_started.rst

 In this tutorial, we solve the benchmark `Cartpole` using the `Policy Graident` algorithm, which has been implemented in our repository.
 Thus, we can simply use this algorithm by importting it from ``parl.algorithms``.

-We have also published various algorithms in PARL, please visit this page for more detail.
-For those who want to implement a new algorithm, please follow this tutorial.
+We have also published various algorithms in PARL, please visit this `page <https://parl.readthedocs.io/en/latest/implementations.html>`_ for more detail.
+For those who want to implement a new algorithm, please follow this `tutorial <https://parl.readthedocs.io/en/latest/new_alg.html>`_.

 .. code-block:: python